ivanseibel/dev-radar/backend/README.md

 # Dev Radar Back-End

-This api implements the follow operations for the web and mobile front-ends:
+This is a Node.js api that implements basic database operations with mongoDB.

-- Developer register
+## Developer register
+Create and persist new devs.

-- Developer search by nearness and techs
+## Developer search by nearness and techs
+Receive a list of technologies and location coordinates to return a list of devs near the user that makes the search.

-- Developer list
+## Developer list

-- Developer deletion
+## Developer deletion

-- Developer update
+## Developer update

+## To Implement in Future Versions
+- Semantic search to accept incomplete tech words.